nsnam/ns-3-dev-git/doc/tutorial/source/quick-start.rst

 cloning a Git repository, the next step is to configure the build using the *CMake* build system.
-There are several options to control the build, but enabling the example programs and the tests, for a default debug build profile (with debugging symbols and support for |ns3| logging) is what is usually done at first:
+There are several options to control the build, but enabling the example programs and the tests, for a default build profile (with asserts enabled and and support for |ns3| logging) is what is usually done at first:

 ::